rukaiya14/Selenium-test/README.md

 - Java JDK installed (version 21 or compatible)
 - Chrome browser installed
-- ChromeDriver downloaded and path set in the test files [Download ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads)
+- ChromeDriver downloaded and path set in the test files.
+[Click here to Download ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads)
 - TestNG added to the project dependencies
 - Selenium WebDriver added to the project dependencies